 Grant Decision Notifications

-Final grant decisions are usually made within twelve weeks of the application due date.
-Notifications will go out promptly by email to the email address provided by the applicant in the application.
+Final grant decisions will be made within six to eight weeks of the full Application due date.
+Notifications will go out promptly by email to the email address provided by the applicant in the Application.

 Frequency of Applications Policy